Ian Keith Harris: Works

 His oeuvre consists mainly of chamber music, much of which has been performed and broadcast: Microsymphony for Cor anglais Quartet (cor anglais, string trio), Oboe Quartet (oboe, string trio), Essay for Bassoon and Strings, Sonata for Viola and Piano, amongst many other pieces and numerous arrangements for broadcasts and concerts.

-Ian Harris wrote many works for the oboe d’amore, an instrument he loved, the speciality of Jennifer Paull, whose life mission has been to create a modern repertoire for this long-neglected and unjustly considered uniquely baroque instrument.
-He composed fifteen original works for her as well as transcribing and realising others from the Baroque period.
+Ian Harris wrote many works for the oboe d’amore, an instrument he loved and the specialty of Jennifer Paull, whose life mission has been to create a modern repertoire for this baroque instrument.
+He composed fifteen original works for her as well as transcribing and realizing others from the Baroque period.
 His contribution to the double reed repertoire and to the oboe d'amore, particularly, is very important.
-It sets him apart as the composer who wrote most for this neglected instrument in contemporary times.
+It sets him apart as the composer who wrote most for this instrument in contemporary times.

 His sense of fun has shown in many of his compositions, including, A Piece with Strawberry Jam, The Little Dog's Day (Rupert Brooke), Paw de trois, a Pas de trois for an Imaginary Canine Ballet (for Wind Quintet, with movements dedicated to his dogs by name), The Whitebait Fishers "A sort of Donizetti-like spoof for harpsichord, string quartet and small choir, for which the producer of the hour-long national radio show penned the libretto for this, a special anniversary broadcast of the programme."

 Harris orchestrated songs for symphony concerts, including a version of The Last Rose of Summer for Rita Streich (1920–1987), and did an arrangement for Eartha Kitt.
 He also wrote, directed and even performed in advertising jingles, playing celesta, oboe, cor anglais.